alpas/alpasdev/src/main/resources/docs/routing.md

 #### [Controller Routes](#controller-routes)

-If your code for responding to an HTTP call is more complex, you could pass in the class name of a controller as the second parameter and the name of the method to be called as the third parameter.
+If your code for responding to an HTTP call is more complex, you could pass in the class name of a controller as the second parameter, and the name of the method to be called as the third parameter.

 ```kotlin
 fun Router.addRoutes() {